darius/regexercise/README.md

     >>> def sequence(regexes): return reduce(chain, regexes)
     >>> rat_or_cat = either(sequence(map(literal, 'rat')), sequence(map(literal, 'cat')))

-and then `search2(rat_or_cat, stream)` should produce the same result.
-Of course one way to solve this is, just expand the pattern into a list of strings and call `search1`.
-But this list could get exponentially bigger than the regular expression -- consider
+and then, with your new search function, `search(rat_or_cat, stream)` should produce the same result.
+Of course one way to solve this is, just expand the pattern into a list of strings and leave `search` unchanged.
+But this list of strings could get exponentially bigger than the regular expression -- consider

     >>> bit = either(literal('0'), literal('1'))
     >>> ten_bits = sequence(10 * [bit])

-`ten_bits`, a regex with 20 literals, would expand out to a list of 1024 strings.
+`ten_bits`, a regex with 20 literals, would expand out to a list of 1024 strings; make it 30 bits and you'd get over a billion.
 (Also, we're soon going to add in a repetition operator that'd make the set of matching strings infinite.)
 So now you want to work with a more tailored representation.

 Put your code in [finite.py](finite.py) so [tests.py](tests.py) knows where to find it.